 We could spend a whole afternoon talking about lentils and even then we would not have said it all.
-The amount of varieties that exist is huge, yellow, orange, brown, black … an authentic rainbow!
-Whatever the variety, lentils are a very versatile, complete, and indispensable food in any recipe – like these Simple Braised Lentils by Sara Oliveira that will be your new favorite way to eat them!
+The number of varieties that exist are huge, yellow, orange, brown, black … an authentic rainbow!
+Whatever the variety, lentils are a very versatile, complete, and indispensable food in any recipe – like these Simple Braised Lentils by Sara Oliveira which will be your new favorite way to eat them!

 Learn How to Cook Plant-Based Meals at Home!